pjbruna/pjbruna.github.io/_pages/welcome.md

 ## Announcements

-I am very excited to be joining a fantastic crew down at UCLA this fall as a graduate fellow in the [Mathematics of Intelligences program](https://www.ipam.ucla.edu/programs/long-programs/mathematics-of-intelligences/) hosted at the Institute for Pure and Applied Mathematics!
+Sept.
+7th, 2024: I am very excited to be joining a fantastic crew down at UCLA this fall as a graduate fellow in the [Mathematics of Intelligences program](https://www.ipam.ucla.edu/programs/long-programs/mathematics-of-intelligences/) hosted at the Institute for Pure and Applied Mathematics!

+Aug.
+30th, 2024: Happy to announce that I have been awarded a Humane Studies Fellowship from the [Institute for Humane Studies](https://www.theihs.org/) at George Mason University in support of my research on alignment in humans and machines.

 ## Things I think about...